Support The Moscow Times!

 Not Even a Putinist Minister's Suicide Could Unite Russia's Opposition

-Ex-Transport Minister Roman Starovoit.
+Ex-Transportation Minister Roman Starovoit.
 Social Media

-A more moderate segment of the opposition, Maxim Katz and Andrei Pivovarov, thought that it was shameful for Volkov to gloat when a person has taken their life, no matter who they were.
+A more moderate segment of the opposition, Maxim Katz and Andrei Pivovarov, thought that it was shameful for Volkov to gloat when a person has taken their own life, no matter who they were.
 Andrei Pivovarov noted that such rhetoric scares away potential defectors who could side with the opposition.

-Today, the Russian opposition remains out of politics in every meaningful sense: they have no manifesto, no organized structure.
+Today, the Russian opposition remains out of politics in every meaningful sense: they have no manifesto or organized structure.
 Leaders are only recognized as such by virtue of their public profiles.
-They prefer not to build institutions, not to create parties or movements, but simply to run YouTube channels.
-Thus, talking about scaring off allies laughably assumes they are the kinds of people one would want to form an alliance with.
+Rather than building institutions, forming parties, or creating movements, many seem content to run YouTube channels.
+Thus, the idea that they might “scare off allies” is absurd as it assumes they are the sort of actors anyone would want to ally with in the first place.

 The Russian opposition suffers from the same problems as before the war: the lack of a clear political program and a political organization capable of implementing change.
-Until both appear, all talk about alliances, strategy and influence will remain empty dreams.
+Until both appear, all the talk about alliances, strategy and influence will remain empty dreams.

 The views expressed in opinion pieces do not necessarily reflect the position of The Moscow Times.